Drought Can Affect Your Water Supply

 Report water shortages: Can I report a water shortage or see areas of the state experiencing water shortages?

-The Vermont Agency of Natural Resources has an online tool, called the Drinking Water Drought Reporter.
-You can report a water shortage using this tool or see areas of the state where water shortages have been reported.
+You can report a water shortage using this tool and see areas of the state where water shortages have been reported on the Agency of Natural Resources Drinking Water Drought Reporter.

 The tool also allows the Agency of Natural Resources to compile drought data and identify areas vulnerable to drought.
 It provides a valuable early warning tool for you and your neighbors to know if you should start to conserve water.